 Unlike many of our baked biscuit dog treat doughs, these carrot and peanut butter dog treats are also vegan-friendly without needing any swaps or substitutions.
 We definitely don’t advocate a vegan diet for dogs, as you can tell by the wide array of dog treat recipes shared here, but we do understand that some folks like to keep their kitchen a meatless or fully vegan zone and would still like to make special treats from time to time.
 If you’d prefer to swap the coconut milk for a low-sodium stock or alternative dog-friendly liquid (including plain old water) or add in some finely chopped bacon, that’s a-ok too!

 Some recipes are easier to swap or substitute to make vegetarian or vegan than others.
 Some of our recipes can be easily adapted with minor changes, such as switching from stock to another dog-friendly liquid.
 Frozen and chilled dog treats are usually easier to adapt than biscuits and cakes.
-Of all the treats, frozen pupsicles are probably the easiest type of treats to substitute or create your own recipe.
+Of all the treats, frozen pupsicles are probably the easiest to substitute or customise.
 Dehydrated fruits and veggies are also easy options, and many of our chilled dog treats, including some of our truffle treats and coconut oil treats are already vegan-friendly.

 Carrot and Peanut Butter Dog Treat Recipe

-Homemade Stamped Birthday Cookie Carrot and Peanut Butter Dog Treats
+Homemade Custom Stamped Carrot and Peanut Butter Dog Treats

 The pictured treats were rolled, cut, and stamped (more details on that below), but rolling dough can also be used for simple flattened ball treats or other quickie treat-making methods instead, if you prefer.
 See our simple shortcuts for making baked dog treats for ideas.